Articles by City & Category

 Insider tips and highlights at the American Museum of Natural History

 A place of wonder, the American Museum of Natural History is one of New York City's most iconic institutions.
-With so much to explore, it's hard to see everything in one day, so we asked for a little guidance.
-Brad Harris, Senior Director of Visitor Services at AMNH, gave us some insider tips and highlights for this can't-miss museum that will definitely help you leave with more than you came with.
+With so much to explore, it's hard to see everything in one day, so we asked for a little guidance from the Visitor Services team at the Museum.
+They gave us some insider tips and highlights for this can't-miss museum that will definitely help you leave with more than you came with.

 If you're in a hurry, where should you beeline it to?
-Must see!
-The new Titanosaur measuring a whopping 122 feet long, just massive!
-Be prepared to be greeted outside the entrance of the Orientation Hall on the fourth floor.
-If you have a little more time, see the Dark Universe Space Show narrated by the one and only Hayden Planetarium Director Neil deGrasse Tyson.
+The Titanosaur, measuring a whopping 122 feet long, is amazingly large—and only an adolescent—and the iconic Tyrannosaurus rex, both on the fourth floor.
+Another icon?
+The 94-foot-long blue whale in the Milstein Hall of Ocean Life.
+If you have a little more time, see the current Space Show in the state-of the-art Hayden Planetarium Space Theater, or the 360° immersive experience Invisible Worlds in the new Gilder Center.

 Are there any reactions you've heard from guests that have really caught your attention or surprised you?
-Visitors love that we provide Museum floor plans in different languages.
+Visitors love emerging from the elevators on the fourth floor to see The Titanosaur’s head sticking out of the gallery, welcoming them to the fossil halls.

 A few other tips

-- General admission to the museum is included with New York CityPASS® tickets, along with admission to the Rose Center for Earth and Space, plus the Space Show or a giant screen film in 3D and 2D.
+- General admission to the museum is included with New York CityPASS® tickets, along with admission to the Rose Center for Earth and Space and the Gilder Center, plus the Space Show or a giant-screen film.

 (Top photo credit AMNH/D. Finnin)